Studying IPHS at Kenyon

 Programming Humanity

-Artificial Intelligence is poised to surpass us in abilities we associate with being human.
+Artificial intelligence is poised to surpass us in abilities we associate with being human.
 Can we program humanity by using AI to analyze text and produce art?
 Or will we be programmed through predictive policing, social media manipulation and surveillance?
 This class bridges the gap between humanities and technology.

 Odyssey: Pursuit of Wisdom and Understanding